wombleton/gitlaw-nz/acts/E/Estate and Gift Duties Act 1968.md

 ##### 89 Refund of gift duty, penalty, and interest paid in excess

-*   (1) Subject to subsection (2), where, at any time within 8 years after the date of payment, or if application for the refund is made in writing within that period, the Commissioner is satisfied that gift duty, penalty on gift duty, or interest on gift duty has been paid in excess, whether as a result of any remission under [Part 11][266] of the Tax Administration Act 1994 or otherwise howsoever, he may refund the excess to the person entitled.
+*   (1) Subject to subsection (2), where, at any time within 8 years after the date of payment, or if application for the refund is made in writing within that period, the Commissioner is satisfied that gift duty, penalty on gift duty, or interest on gift duty has been paid in excess, whether as a result of any remission under [Part 11][266] of the Tax Administration Act 1994 or otherwise howsoever, he or she may refund the excess to the person entitled.

     (2) Where gift duty has been reassessed under [section 68G][99], the Commissioner shall refund to the person entitled thereto any gift duty, penalty on gift duty, or interest on gift duty paid in excess, together with interest computed and payable in accordance with [Part 7][164] of the Tax Administration Act 1994\.